andrewcooke/simple-crypt/README.md

 1. The whole idea of encrypting with a password is not so smart these days.
-   If you think you need to do this, try reading about Google's [keyczar](http://www.keyczar.org/) which instead uses a keystore (unfortunately, at the time of writing, keyczar does not support Python 3).
+   If you think you need to do this, try reading about Google's [keyczar](http://www.keyczar.org/) which instead uses a keystore (unfortunately, at the time of writing, keyczar does not support Python 3, as far as I can tell, but that should change soon).

 2. When you call these routines the password is stored in memory as a Python string.
 This means that malicious code running on the same machine might